Plan Availability: Site Builder is an optional add-on to all plans.

 The testimonials block allows you to showcase up to three testimonials from happy customers.
 For each testimonial, you’re able to add the author’s name, other details, quote, and a star rating.
 You’re also able to upload a custom image (picture or icon used to represent your source), which will be centred and cropped into a circle.
 In addition, you can add a block heading and/or subheading that will appear to the left of the testimonials.

-The inventory block allows you to list up to six of your items.
-In the block editor, you’ll find inventory search dropdowns, allowing you to select the items you would like to display.
-Your items will be displayed with the image first, followed below by the item's title, summary and ‘Configure Booking’ link that will take customers to the item’s page.
-The summary content is pulled from the item’s configuration in the Booking Manager under Item > Edit Item - Description > Summary.
+The inventory block allows you to list up to six of your items or products.
+In the block editor, you’ll find inventory search dropdowns, allowing you to select the items or products you would like to display.
+Your items or products will be displayed with the image first, followed below by the item's or product's title, summary, and ‘Configure Booking’ link that will take customers to the item’s or product's page.
+The summary content is pulled from the item’s or product's configuration in the Booking Manager under Item > Edit Item - Description > Summary for items or Product > Edit Product - Details > Details for Products.
 This block also allows you to enter an optional headline and subheading, which will appear centred above the block.

 You’ll find the page header block at the top of your blog, about page, contact page and cart pages, just below the hero image.
 It allows you to enter a custom heading and subheading for each page.